HugoPierrot/hugopierrot.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome and thank you for scanning the QR Code"
+title: "Welcome and thank you being in my still under construction website"
 author_profile: true
 redirect_from:
   - /about/